-The Trustees of the PPWC-Employer Trusted Health & Welfare Plan met on February 16, 2017 and would like to update you on a number of items relating to your group […]
+Brothers and Sisters; The Trustees of the PPWC-Employer Trusted Health & Welfare Plan met on October 16, 2017 and would like to update you on a number of items relating […]

 Joining a labour union is one of the best and influential decisions a worker can make in his or her life.
 Unions like the PPWC have a long history of protecting the rights of workers, fighting for social justice and equality, and bettering the working lives of millions of Canadians.